OlayeniOladipo/CS279r-Tier1-Programming-HW1-Olayeni-Oladipo/README.md

 Olayeni Oladipo <br />
 September 2, 2022 <br />

-*Reflection:* What are the significant software concepts that this combination of technologies has that plain HTML, CSS, and JS does not?
+**Reflection:** What are the significant software concepts that this combination of technologies has that plain HTML, CSS, and JS does not?
 Or that they handle significantly differently?

-npm init
+1) I first noticed the difference in data storage.
+MongoDB is a distinct data storage program that allows for safer connection with a whitelist of allowed users and a few more added lines of code to connect to the database.
+For HTML/CSS/JS, I had a the web storage API, Storage.
+I believe WebStorage is better for smaller amounts of data while MongoDB seems more scalable.
+2) .EJS file usage with MongoDB and Node.js instead of HTML files that HTML/CSS/JS uses.
+EJS (Embedded JavaScript) allows better for the dynamic rendering of web pages given that you can use JavaScript within the HTML to bind dynamic data to the webpage.
+This is comparison to having to code into your JS file, new invocations of HTML sections when adding dynamic data (as I did with new todo list items in HW0).
+3) Again, with Node.JS vs JavaScript, Node.JS allows for execution outside of the browser, but in HTML/CSS/JS, the web browser executes the javascript.

-Instructions to launch prototype:
+**Instructions** to launch prototype:

 1) Clone or download this repo, saving the files to a directory
 2) Open terminal and CD into the directory of the downloaded files.
 3) Open up terminal and enter:
 > npm init
-4) Make sure you have necessary packages installed.
+4) Skip if you already have the below installed.
+Otherwise, make sure you have necessary packages installed.
 Enter the following into your terminal.
 > npm install --save express mongoose ejs dotenv
 > npm install --save-dev nodemon
+5) Enter the following in your terminal.
 > npm start

 Open the link http://localhost:3000/ and play around with the following tools: